rsmb/k2a/README.md

 This is an addon for Anki (http://ankisrs.net/) to convert Vocabulary Builder flashcards from an Amazon Kindle into an Anki deck.

 It is still very much a work in progress and a learning opportunity for me.
-Please don't hesitate to share comments.
+Please don't hesitate to share your thoughts or advice.

 ## Notes